golemfactory/golem-architecture/arch-snapshot/arch.md

   Node9 x===x |Offer Id| Node7
 ```
 The Offer successfully reaches the most distant Nodes within the network - `Node 3`.
-Since two Nodes attempt to send the same Offer to `Node 3` simultaneously, only the first broadcast will be accepted.
+Since two Nodes attempt to send the same Offer to `Node 3` simultaneously, only the first broadcast message will
+be accepted.
 ```mermaid
 flowchart LR
   Node1(((Node 1)))